Simply-Love/Simply-Love-SM5/README.md

   * Broken run measure counter
   * Measure counter in mm:ss
   * Three line information showing at all times in 1 player mode on the Song Wheel
-  * Profile stats for the current folder on
+  * Profile stats for the current folder on the song wheel
   * Folder lamps
   * Tracking number of early judgments
   * Groovestats leaderboard box on the songwheel option